elasticio/elasticio.github.io/_getting-started/data-sample-overview.md

 proper mapping so that the receiving component gets input in accordance with its standard.

 **NOTE:** Samples exist for flow building and testing purposes.
-However, the data from samples will go into production when you generate a sample.
+Retrieving a sample for an action creates new objects in the target system.
 If you want to avoid this, you can use **Generate Stub Sample** function.
 It retrieves the component's output template and fills it with fake data that you can discard afterwards.

 Let’s observe the following process example: